-The correct phase behavior determination is important for numerical simulation and evaluation of the recovery performance of thermal EOR methods in two-(or more)-phase reservoirs.
-Commercial reservoir simulators (e.g. CMG STARS, CMG GEM, ECLIPSE 300) use the following techniques to calculate compositions and properties of resulting phases in hydrocarbon mixtures: k-values correlations (Wilson), tabulated K-values which doesn't depend on mixture composition, and flash calculations.
-The most exact one is considered to be rative flash calculation algorithm (Brusilovsky 2002; Danesh 1998; Orr 2005), which is computationally ineffective in the zone close to the critical due to the absence of convergence $\frac{1}{2}$ this chapter, we consider an alternative to flash calculations approach based on the direct minimization of the Helmholtz and Gibbs energy of a multicomponent mixture.
-The core of the algorithm is the non-linear free-energy constrained minimization problem, which is formulated in the form of linear problem by discretization in compositional space and, as a result, could be solved by linear programming methods.
+Correctly determining phase behavior is important for the numerical simulation and evaluation of the recovery performance of thermal EOR methods in two-(or more)-phase reservoirs.
+Commercial reservoir simulators (e.g. CMG STARS, CMG GEM, ECLIPSE 300) use the following techniques to calculate the composition and properties of resulting phases in hydrocarbon mixtures: k-value correlations (Wilson), tabulated k-values, which does not depend on mixture composition, and flash calculations.
+The most precise one is considered to be the iterative flash calculation algorithm (Brusilovsky 2002; Danesh 1998; Orr 2005), which is computationally ineffective in the zone close to the critical due to the absence of convergence.
+In order to accelerate phase behavior calculations and reveal possible instabilities rapidly, ab initio flash calculation is used.
+This approach is incorporated in the commercial reservoir simulator Intersect and involves the initial application of successive substitutions, eigenvalues and eigenvectors of the BICs matrix.
+However, in case that the calculations do not converge, the traditional iterative algorithm is used (Firoozabadi and Pan, 2000).
+In this chapter, we consider an alternative to the flash calculations approach based on the direct minimization of the Helmholtz and Gibbs energy of a multicomponent mixture.
+The core of the algorithm is the non-linear free-energy constrained minimization problem, which is formulated in the form of a linear problem by discretization in compositional space and, as a result, could be solved by linear programming methods.
 With this approximation of compositional space, the convergence to a global minimum is guaranteed by the optimization algorithm.
-The Gibbs energy minimization algorithm consists of the following major parts (see Figure 4.2 and Figure 4.4): the discretization of compositional space, which dimension is in 1 less than a number of components, optimization problem solving, an optional iterative block of compositional grid refinement around current optimal solution to solve the possible computation memory filling and post-processing for the interpretation of the results.
+The Helmholtz and Gibbs energy minimization algorithms consist of the following major parts (see Figure 4.2 and Figure 4.4): the discretization of compositional space, whose dimension is in 1 less than a number of components (and one additional volume space dimension in case of the Helmholtz energy minimization), optimization problem solving, an optional iterative block of compositional grid refinement around the current optimal solution to solve the possible computation memory filling and post-processing for interpretation of the results.

 The objective of this study is to demonstrate the applicability of this technique to hydrocarbon systems.
-To do this, we compare flash calculations and the Helmholtz energy minimization technique in a series of numerical simulations.
-First, we show the agreement between these two approaches for a set of binary mixtures.
-We analyze mixtures of a particular composition - the experimental parameters of these mixtures are known.
-Thus, we also compare the calculated and experimental values of phase properties.
-We reveal that the proposed energy minimization technique may even better reproduce experimental values than the flash calculations do in the region close to the critical.
-We also show a certain computational advantage of the proposed technique.
-Second, we extend our simulations on the multicomponent mixtures with three, five, and eleven components.
-Overall, our results allow us to suggest that the proposed Helmholtz and Gibbs energy minimization technique is applicable to describe a phase behavior of multicomponent fluids in reservoir simulation.
+To do this, flash calculations and the Gibbs energy minimization technique are compared in a series of numerical simulations.
+First, the agreement between these two approaches are shown for a set of binary mixtures.
+The mixtures of a particular composition are analyzed.
+The experimental parameters of these mixtures are known.
+Thus, the calculated and experimental values of phase properties are also compared.
+It is revealed that the proposed energy minimization technique may even reproduce experimental values better than flash calculations in the region close to the critical region.
+A certain computational advantage of the proposed technique is also shown.
+Second, the simulations are extended to multicomponent mixtures with three, five, and eleven components.
+Overall, the results make it possible to suggest that the proposed Helmholtz and Gibbs energy minimization techniques are applicable to describe the phase behavior of multicomponent fluids in a reservoir simulation.